No Climate Justice Without Justice for Animals

 The climate justice movement addresses these problems head-on, providing a much-needed alternative to mainstream, pro-business, government-led approaches.
 The notion of “climate justice” dates back more than two decades, with one of the first uses occurring in a 1999 report by the NGO CorpWatch titled “Greenhouse Gangsters vs. Climate Justice.”[5]
 The following year, the first Climate Justice Summit was organized by CorpWatch in parallel (and contrast) to the COP6 negotiations in The Hague.
 Many events followed, including the Earth Summit in Bali in 2002, the World People’s Conference on Climate Change and the Rights of Mother Earth in 2010, and the People’s Summit for Climate Justice in November 2022.
 Dozens of climate justice groups, such as Global Justice Now, Climate Justice Alliance, Climate Justice Coalition, and Climate Justice Action, formed over the decades.

 As a social justice movement, climate justice highlights the inequities created by the climate crisis, including its starkly disparate impacts on human populations across the planet.
 It points out that gender, race, ethnicity, age, and income are determinant factors in how people are affected, and that those most harmed by climate change are the most vulnerable members of the population: the poor, racial minorities, women, and indigenous people.
 However, other animals are largely absent from discussions about the climate catastrophe, even though they are among those most gravely impacted.
 In animal agriculture, one of the most environmentally destructive industries on earth, hundreds of animal species are going extinct while tens of billions of animals are forced to live in factory farms under abominable conditions before being shipped off to their violent deaths.
-7 billion animals, most of them infants, have so far been killed for food and other by-products in the United States this year alone, and more than 150 billion animals are slaughtered globally each year.[6]
+7 billion animals, most of them infants, have so far been killed for food and other by-products in the United States this year alone, and more than 80 billion land animals are slaughtered globally each year.[6]

 Climate justice advocates criticize Agribusiness for the harm it does to the environment but remain virtually silent on its harm to other animals.
 While methane gas production, carbon emissions, and the burning of the Amazon to create grazing ground for cattle arouse disquiet, the mutilation, extreme confinement, beating, and mass killing of animals go largely unmentioned.
 In its silence on systemic violence against animals, the climate justice movement renders itself complicit in one of the gravest injustices of our time.
 Just as there can be no climate justice without social justice, there can be no climate justice without justice for animals.